Manta Ray

 What do manta rays eat?

-Manta rays are filter feeders that eat tiny plankton such as shrimp and fish larvae.
-They swim with their mouths open and strain food from the water using comb-like plates on their gills.
+Manta rays are filter feeders that eat plankton and tiny fish larvae.
+They swim with their mouths open, straining food from the water through specialised filter plates in their gills.

 Why are manta rays endangered?